miguelff/maven-autotest/README.markdown

-This is a maven-autotest a ZenTest-like maven plugin for continous testing.
+This is a maven-autotest: a ZenTest-like maven plugin for continous testing.

 It uses surefire-test plugin to continuously test compilation units when a change on any of them is detected.